Garelli Motorcycles: History

 In the 1970s Garelli produced the Tiger Cross MK 1 which was an off-road 2 stroke enduro motorcycle.
 The Tiger Cross was produced in 1976.
 The motorcycle was painted black and yellow.

-In 2019, in the centenary year of the foundation, the brand returned into the market with fully electric products: Ciclone Sic58 and E-Bike Ciclone Sic58.
+In 2019, in the centenary year of the foundation, the brand returned to the market with fully electric products: Ciclone Sic58 and E-Bike Ciclone Sic58.

 In collaboration with the Marco Simoncelli Foundation.